-Governments have also purposely altered the temporal structure of decision-making has also been purposely altered through government policy, often with the stated intention of meliorating choices.
-One example of such policy are mandatory waiting periods.
-Legislation has created mandatory waiting periods in various policy areas.
+Governments have also purposely altered the temporal structure of decision-making, often with the stated intention of meliorating choices.
+Mandatory waiting periods are one such policy, found across many areas.
 While the U.S. federal government does not currently impose a waiting period for firearm purchases, several states do so \eg{luca2017handgun,edwards2018looking}.
 Jurisdictions in the U.S. and around the world require women seeking abortions to wait \eg{joyce2009impact,lindo2021new}.
-Sterilization \citep{rowlands2020mandatory}, marriage, divorce \citep{lee2013impact} and adoption are other examples of decision-making affected by governmentally imposed mandatory waiting periods in many jurisdictions.
-These laws are characterized by a temporal decoupling of choice and action.
-In other words, spontaneous behavior is curtailed by giving decision-makers additional time to back out of a decision.
-Similarly, the term “cooling-off periods” is used for laws that allow consumers to undo large purchases or contracts \citep{sher1967cooling,rekaiti2000cooling,sovern2013written}.
+Sterilization \citep{rowlands2020mandatory}, marriage, divorce \citep{lee2013impact} and adoption are other areas where governments have imposed mandatory waiting periods.
+All of these laws decouple choice from action: spontaneous behavior is curtailed by giving decision-makers additional time to back out of a decision.
+Similarly, the term ``cooling-off periods'' is used for laws that allow consumers to undo large purchases or contracts \citep{sher1967cooling,rekaiti2000cooling,sovern2013written}.
 The term is also used in negotiation protocols to avoid or resolve conflicts. \cite{oechssler2015cooling} use an online experiment to study the role of cooling-off periods in negotiations.
-Although these approaches are different from the present research, there appears to be a universal recognition that spontaneous behavior may be different from more contemplative behavior, perhaps to the detriment of some standard of decision-making quality.\footnote{\cite{fudenberg2018speed} modeled the joint distribution of choices and decision times, explaining empirical findings that agents that decide more quickly are more likely to choose correctly.
+Although these approaches differ from ours, they reflect a shared recognition that spontaneous behavior may differ from more contemplative behavior, sometimes to the detriment of decision-making quality.\footnote{\cite{fudenberg2018speed} modeled the joint distribution of choices and decision times, explaining empirical findings that agents that decide more quickly are more likely to choose correctly.
 However, in their model, decision times and choice quality are endogenous.}

 We build on this idea for two purposes.
 First, we follow a recent line of investigation into behavioral determinants of the \emph{supply} of paternalism \citep{ambuehl2021motivates}.
 In these studies, a decision-maker (``Chooser'') is matched with a policymaker (``Choice Architect'', CA).
 The CA can intervene in a decision faced by the Chooser.
 Some of this work has modified the choice environment of Choosers to test how situational factors affect the degree of autonomy granted to them.
 For example, \cite{knf} varies the knowledge the Chooser has about a choice between two options.
 The more knowledge the Chooser possesses, the fewer interventions take place.